matthewroot/root-readme/README.md

 ### Direct and intense

-My [Insights personality profile](matthew_root_insights_insights_color_breakdown.pdf) is _quite_ red.
+My [Insights personality profile](matthew_root_insights_insights_color_breakdown.pdf) is _quite_ [red](https://www.consciousbusinesspeople.com/wp-content/uploads/2017/10/insights-four-colour-energies-preferences-1.png).
 When we interact, I probably won't beat around the bush and may be more direct than you prefer.
 I also tend to become more intense as I bring more of my focus to bear on a problem.
 My brow may furrow and I might even look mad.
-Be aware this is typically not the case, it's just how I look when my brain is getting down to business on a good challenge.
+Be aware this is typically not a reflection of my emotional state, it's just how I look when my brain is getting down to business on a good challenge.
 If my directness or intensity becomes too much, there's no harm in letting me know so I can dial it back a bit.

 ### Fast talker, sporadic rambler